Menu

 3D artwork

-The lab runs on the web, optimized for low-spec devices such as Chromebooks and tablets.
-All 3D assets together are ~25,000 triangles rendered across 22 draw events.
+Optimized for low-spec devices such as Chromebooks and tablets.
+All together ~25,000 triangles rendered across 22 draw events.
 Download size is just under 50mb.

 The lab targets 100,000 data samples per second, each processed by the equipment.
-Being a web-assembly app, I'm practically limited to a single CPU core.
-Even so, low-spec devices run the simulation at full speed.
+WebGL & WebAssembly bring some restrictions: single CPU core, no compute shaders, and no Unity burst compiler.
+Even so, mid-spec devices run the simulation at full speed

-The data histogram and oscilloscope line graph displays are shaders.
-Some equipment will write incoming data to textures that these shaders display as a graph.
+The data histogram and oscilloscope line graph displays are simple shaders.

 Cable mesh updates are expensive; time increases linearly with vertex count, so I use flat ribbon meshes with cylindrical normals.